 Other Democrats in the growing primary field are Marine veteran and former CEO Gregg Smith of Westcliffe; Glenwood Springs attorney and former legislative candidate Colin Wilhelm; Root Routledge of Durango, who ran for the seat last cycle; and Rifle resident Naziha Karima In'am Hadil, who says she's homeless in a Federal Election Commission filing.

-The 3rd CD covers most of the Western Slope, the San Luis Valley in Southern Colorado and Pueblo County.
+The 3rd CD covers most of the Western Slope, the San Luis Valley in Colorado and Pueblo County.
 Its boundaries ahead of next year's election, following the once-a-decade redistricting process, are unknown.